Category Archives: Patrick Magee

 Barry Lyndon (1975) is a sprawling, beautiful film by famed director Stanley Kubrick.
 The film is set in the 18th century.

-Extremely slow-paced, yet mesmerizing, every shot looks like a portrait, and the inventive use of lighting via real candlelight in certain scenes makes this film a spectacle in its subdued beauty, to say nothing of the gorgeous sets and costumes.
+Extremely slow-paced yet mesmerizing, every shot looks like a portrait, and the inventive use of real candlelight in certain scenes makes this film a spectacle in its subdued beauty, to say nothing of the gorgeous sets and costumes.

 The film is nothing short of a marvel to view.

-The story centers around Ryan O’Neal, who plays an Irish man named Redmond Barry.
+The story centers around Ryan O’Neal, who plays an Irishman named Redmond Barry.

-Redmond is a poor Irish man but is an opportunist.
-The film follows his life travels throughout Ireland, England, and Germany, as he becomes involved in duels, is robbed, impersonates an officer, is reduced to becoming a servant, gambles, marries a rich widow, and feuds with his stepson.
+Redmond is a poor Irishman, but he is an opportunist.
+The film follows his life as he travels throughout Ireland, England, and Germany, becoming involved in duels, being robbed, impersonating an officer, being reduced to a servant, gambling, marrying a rich widow, and feuding with his stepson.

 When he woos and marries the wealthy Countess of Lyndon, he settles in England to enjoy a life of wealth and sophistication.
 He changes his name to Barry Lyndon.
-His ten-year-old stepson, Lord Bullingdon, becomes a lifelong enemy as their hatred for each other escalates and is the focal point of Act II of the film.

-Barry’s two love interests (Lady Lyndon and a German war widow) are entertaining to watch and Lady Lyndon’s costumes are exquisite.
-Furthermore, Chevalier de Balibar, a wealthy gambler who takes Barry under his wing is a delight.
+Barry’s two love interests (Lady Lyndon and a German war widow) are entertaining to watch, and Lady Lyndon’s costumes are exquisite.
+Furthermore, Chevalier de Balibar, a wealthy gambler who takes Barry under his wing, is a delight.

-As with many masterpieces, if not for the great casting, the film would not be as wonderful.
+As with many masterpieces, the film would not be as wonderful without the great casting.

 My three favorite scenes include the vicious confrontation between Mother Barry and Reverend Runt- an initially polite conversation between two selfish characters gradually spins into viciousness, the duel between Barry Lyndon and Lord Bullingdon- bitter rivals square off in an awkward yet dramatic duel, and when Barry passionately kisses his dying friend- an unexpected homoerotic scene.

-Barry Lyndon delves into the issue of class and class distinction and clearly defines the haves and the have-nots and the struggles of the poor to obtain wealth by any means and for the wealthy to retain their good fortunes.
+Barry Lyndon delves into the issue of class and class distinctions, clearly defining the haves and the have-nots, and the struggles of the poor to obtain wealth by any means and of the wealthy to retain their good fortunes.

-At a running time of over three hours, it may initially turn viewers off, but as time goes on the film will grip hold of the viewer and not let go.
+With a running time of over three hours, it may initially turn viewers off, but over time, the film will grip them and not let go.

-Having now seen Barry Lyndon (1975) four times, each time I enjoy the film more and more as I become more absorbed by and immersed in the masterpiece.
+Having now seen Barry Lyndon (1975) four times, I enjoy the film more each time as I become more absorbed in and immersed in the masterpiece.

 It’s like a fine wine- it gets better with each taste.